opendistro/for-elasticsearch-docs/docs/elasticsearch/index-templates.md

 You can create multiple index templates for your indices.
 If the index name matches more than one template, Elasticsearch merges all mappings and settings from all matching templates and applies them to the index.

-The values from the more recently created templates override the later ones.
-So you can define a few common settings in a generic template that can act as a catch-all and then keep adding more specialized ones.
+The settings from the more recently created index templates override the settings of older index templates.
+So, you can first define a few common settings in a generic template that can act as a catch-all and then add more specialized settings as required.

 An even better approach is to explicitly specify template priority using the `order` parameter.
 Elasticsearch applies templates with lower order numbers first and then overrides them with templates that have higher order numbers.

-For example, if you have the following two templates that both match the `logs-2020-01-02` index and there’s a conflict in the `number_of_shards` field:
+For example, say you have the following two templates that both match the `logs-2020-01-02` index and there’s a conflict in the `number_of_shards` field:

 #### Template 1